zinzloun/Infosec-Scripts-Stories/docker-attack/README.md

 # Abusing docker misconfiguration
-I took advantage of chained misconfiguration to escape the container and get access to the host OS
+I took advantage of chained misconfiguration to escape the container and get access to host OS
 ## First misconfiguration
 The container was externally exposed